Home » New York » Statue of Liberty tickets

 There are many kinds of daytime Statue of Liberty cruises you can book.

-The 90-minute Liberty Cruise, where you also see the grandeur of lower and midtown Manhattan, starts at 12.30 pm and 3 pm and costs $37 per person.
+The 90-minute Liberty Cruise, where you also see the grandeur of lower and midtown Manhattan, is available at 12.30 pm or 3 pm and costs US$41 per person.

-If you prefer luxury, check out this Statue and NYC Skyline Cruise aboard the Luxury Yacht Manhattan.
+If you prefer luxury, check out the Statue and NYC Skyline Cruise aboard the Luxury Yacht Manhattan.

-To cruise around the Statue of Liberty on this luxury 1920s-style yacht, you must shell out $64 per person.
+To cruise around the Statue of Liberty on this luxury 1920s-style yacht, you must shell out US$64 per person.

 Night time Liberty cruise